 - The RCGP is regularly updating guidance for GP practices - more information here.

 - GPs in England can also find links to all relevant guidance for primary care on coronavirus on NHS England's website here.

-The latest operating procedure says that staff, including home visiting staff, should be allocated to either patients with symptoms of COVID-19, or other groups of patients, where possible.
 Any urgent updates to practices will be provided by the central alerting system (CAS), so practices should ensure the MHRA has an up to date email address that is regularly checked by staff

 The latest standard operating procedure advises GPs should refer patients 'as usual and as appropriate'.